Quicklist: Types of Fireplaces

-In fact, some form of a wood-burning fireplace is what humans have been using to stay warm for years.
+In fact, some form of a wood-burning fireplace is what humans have been using to stay warm for millennia.

 Chances are the image of a wood-burning fireplace is what pops into your head when you think about a fireplace to begin with.

 As the name implies, a wood-burning fireplace burns wood to create heat.
-Though a crackling or roaring fire is the result, this heat source comes with a lot of downsides.
+Though a crackling or roaring fire is the result, this heat source comes with its share of downsides.

 The biggest downside to wood-burning fireplaces is cost and maintenance.
 They’re expensive to install, buying wood adds up, and professional cleaning is required on a regular basis.

 Wood-burning fireplaces come in several styles.
-Though not strictly a fireplace, wood burning stoves are a great alternative to those that don’t have a space for a fireplace.
+Though not strictly a fireplace, wood-burning stoves are a great alternative to those that don’t have space for a fireplace.

 Wood-burning stoves can be used nearly anywhere in a home, with much the same effect as a fireplace.
-They do require a pipe (instead of a chimney) for venting out smoke though.
+However, they do require a pipe (instead of a chimney) for venting out smoke.

 After you select the best fuel type for your needs and preferences, it’s time to pick your favorite mounting option.